anhnguyendepocen/IPSA_USP_EADA_2018/Labs/stata_lab_9.md

 And click on the name [R] graph box.

-Now, that we know how to do a box-plot and to find information about it.
-Let's produce some nice graphs.
+Now, that we know how to do a box-plot and to find information about it, let's produce some nice graphs.

 One of the best uses of box-plots is to compare distributions.
 For instance, if we want to compare the distribution of api13 and api12 we can do a box-plot for both variables:

 ```
 graph box api13 api12